 (AMENDED 6/19/12; 3/22/16)

-All developments, including residential and non-residential, approved after June 8, 2021, shall include electric vehicle infrastructure in accordance with the standards of this subsection.
+All developments, including residential and non-residential, approved after June 8, 2021, that provide parking spaces shall include electric vehicle infrastructure in accordance with the standards of this subsection.
 (AMENDED 6/8/2021)

-When the determination of the number of parking spaces required results in a requirement of a fractional space, any fraction of one-half or less may be discarded, while a fraction in excess of one-half space shall be counted as one parking space.
+When the number of parking spaces provided results in a requirement of a fractional space, any fraction of one-half or less may be discarded, while a fraction in excess of one-half space shall be counted as one parking space.

 Requirement for EV charging stations.

-In parking lots where the number of parking spaces required by subsection (g) is greater than 35 spaces, EV charging stations shall be installed in at least 3 percent of the spaces, with a minimum of two spaces.
+In parking lots where the number of parking spaces proposed to be provided is greater than 35 spaces, EV charging stations shall be installed in at least 3 percent of the spaces, with a minimum of two spaces.

 Parking spaces equipped with EV charging stations shall be reserved for electric and plug-in hybrid vehicles only; no other vehicles may be parked in these spaces.